-An exception to this is where the electrical works are carried out under a 'Competent Persons Scheme', as it is this person who is responsible for ensuring that the works comply with all the Building Regulation requirements.
+An exception to this is where the electrical works are carried out under a 'Competent Person Scheme'.
+It is this person who is responsible for ensuring that the works comply with all the Building Regulation requirements.

-What will the Council inspect and how much will it cost?
+What will we inspect and how much will it cost?